yassir63/oai5g-mep/README.md

 ```

-You can also try the xapp example application provided in the Eurecom MEP blueprint to track the KPIs in real-time:
+You can also try running the xapp example application provided in the Eurecom MEP blueprint to track the KPIs in real-time:

 ``` bash
 root@fit03:~# cd blueprints/mep/